-Bakitas 20098
+Bakitas 200910

 This RCT was performed at Dartmouth-Hitchcock Medical Center, whose palliative care services are described earlier in this report (Section 2.4, Existing Approaches to Palliative Care).
-This publication describes the implementation of the ENABLE II program, a specialized telehealth palliative care program designed to provide care to patients with advanced cancer living in rural areas; the outpatient palliative care intervention is based on a case management, educational approach, with four educational sessions conducted by an advanced practice nurse (APN) with specialty training in palliative care; patients also received at least monthly follow up by telephone until death or study end.
-This publication described results from an RCT designed to evaluate the effect of this intervention on QoL, symptoms, mood, and resource utilization.
+This publication described the implementation of the ENABLE II program, a specialized telehealth palliative care program designed to provide care to patients with advanced cancer living in rural areas.
+The outpatient palliative care intervention was based on a case management approach, with four educational sessions conducted by an advanced practice nurse (APN) with specialty training in palliative care; patients also received at least monthly follow up by telephone until death or study end.
+Additionally, patients and caregivers in the intervention group were invited to monthly inperson medical appointments.
+This RCT was designed to evaluate the effect of this outpatient palliative care program on QoL, symptoms, mood, and resource utilization.
 Investigators randomized 322 patients enrolled from 2003 to 2008 to either the intervention (n=161) or to usual care (n=161).
-As with many reports, usual care was not carefully defined; in this case, authors cite simply that patients in the control arm were allowed unrestricted use of all oncology and supportive services at the study sites, the Norris Cotton Cancer Center/Dartmouth College and the Veterans Administration Medical Center, White River Junction, VT.
-Follow-up continued until death or study completion.
+As with many reports, usual care was not clearly defined; in this case, authors cite simply that patients in the control arm were allowed unrestricted use of all oncology and supportive services at the study sites: the Norris Cotton Cancer Center/Dartmouth College and the Veterans Administration Medical Center, White River Junction, VT.

-Temel 201019
+Temel 201020

-This RCT was performed at Massachusetts General Hospital, whose palliative care services are described earlier in this report (Section 2.4, Existing Approaches to Palliative Care); the RCT evaluates the impact of a specialized outpatient palliative care program on patients newly diagnosed with non-small-cell lung cancer (NSCLC).
+This RCT was performed at Massachusetts General Hospital, whose palliative care services are described earlier in this report (Section 2.4, Existing Approaches to Palliative Care); this study evaluated the impact of a specialized outpatient palliative care program on patients newly diagnosed with metastatic non-small-cell lung cancer (NSCLC).
 Patients randomly assigned to the intervention met with either a board-certified palliative care physician or APN within three weeks of enrollment.
 Meetings continued at least monthly thereafter until death, with additional visits scheduled at the discretion of the patient or provider.
-Investigators randomized 151 ambulatory patients with metastatic non-small-cell lung cancer (NSCLC) to the above-described intervention (n=77) or to routine oncologic care (n=71) within eight weeks of diagnosis; routine oncologic care was not further described.
-Outcomes evaluated included QoL (measured using the FACT-L) and mood (evaluated using the Hospital Anxiety and Depression Scale [HADS]) at 12 weeks, as well as end of life care as documented in electronic medical records.
+Investigators randomized 151 ambulatory patients to the above-described intervention (n=77) or to standard care (n=71) within eight weeks of diagnosis; the control group was described as routine oncologic care but no further details were provided.
+Outcomes evaluated included QoL and mood at 12 weeks, as well as end-of life-care as documented in electronic medical records.

-Brumley, 200710
+Brumley, 200712

-This RCT was performed in the setting of the Kaiser Permanente home-based palliative care programs.
-In this RCT, investigators randomized homebound terminally ill patients to the palliative care program (n=145), or to usual care, for which no additional description was provided. (n=152).
-The specialized in-home palliative care plus usual care intervention was delivered to patients with mixed diagnoses by an interdisciplinary team of a palliative care physician who coordinated care from a variety of health care providers, including specialists and the patients' primary care physician; the focus was on comfort as well as patient QoL, through providing pain and symptom relief.
+This RCT was performed at two health maintenance organizations participating in Kaiser Permanente's home-based palliative care program in Hawaii and Colorado.
+Investigators randomized homebound terminally ill patients to the palliative care intervention (n=145) or to usual care, for which no additional description was provided (n=152).
+The specialized in-home palliative care plus usual care intervention was delivered to patients with mixed diagnoses by an interdisciplinary team who coordinated care from a variety of health care providers, including palliative care specialists and the patients' primary care physician; the focus was on measuring patient satisfaction, resource utilization, and location of death.
 The control arm received usual care, described only as "standard care to meet the needs of the patients following Medicare guidelines for home health care criteria".
-The population had primary diagnoses of cancer (47%), CHF (33%), and COPD (21%).
-The comparison groups were well-balanced at baseline, with the exception of measurement of patient satisfaction.
+The study population had primary diagnoses of cancer (47%), CHF (33%), and COPD (21%).

-Rabow 200415
+Rabow 200423